 In 1961, Howard, Jr. was given Laity Lodge, the adult retreat center, as a tool on the property to pursue his personal ministry.
 Five years later, Laity Lodge Youth Camp was established.
 In 1982, Howard, Jr. became President of the Foundation and developed significant national outreach for leaders over the next decades.
 In 2013, the Foundation constructed Headwaters, a state-of-the-art family camping facility on the property, that now serves families year round through Laity Lodge Family Camp and the Foundation Camp program.

-Today, the Foundation is led by members of the fourth generation of the family, Deborah and David Rogers.
+Today, having been involved in the leadership for more than two decades, fourth generation family members Deborah and David Rogers lead the Foundation.
 New programs continue to emerge, including Outdoor Education for Texas schools as well as continued focus on leaders.
 More than 25,000 boys and girls, families, and adults each year are benefiting from this early vision … and tens of thousands more are being served through the online resources.